talseg/react-2048/README.md

 ---

 ## 🎮 Features
+- Clean React + TypeScript structure.
 - Swipe support (keyboard and touch).
 - Smooth tile animations.
-- Undo system — but the fewer you use, the higher your score.
+- Undo system.
 - Optional hints to help with strategy.
-- Clean React + TypeScript structure.
+- **Storybook integration** for developing UI components in isolation.
 - 100% open code for learning and contributions.

 ---